zhaocai/oh-my-posh/README.md

 $AgnosterPromptSettings.GitBranchSymbol = [char]::ConvertFromUtf32(0xE0A0)
 ````

-Also do not forget the Posh-Git settings itself:
+Also do not forget the Posh-Git settings itself (enable the stash indication for example):

 ````
 $GitPromptSettings